 Use of Modern Materials

-As you are aware, the quality of a product depends on the materials used in the fabrication process.
+The quality of a product depends on the materials used in the fabrication process.
 An exceptional dental lab pays attention to every detail when selecting materials to use.
 From the stone and die spacers to the porcelain selection and articulators being used, attention to these details are what makes the outcome exceptional.

 Understanding Client Expectations